DigitalMoleMan/learny/README.md

 I have made a couple of last minute fixes to make the bot a little bit less broken.

+### Validation

+* I got no errors on [validator.nu](https://validator.nu/?doc=https%3A%2F%2Fdigitalmoleman.github.io%2Flearny%2Findex.html)

+* [wave.webaim.org](http://wave.webaim.org/report#/https://digitalmoleman.github.io/learny/index.html) reported that the input element had no form label, which I fixed by adding a title attribute to it.

 ### index.js

 ```javascript